ServinDC/calcium_im/README.md

 "*_slopes.html" - file with interactive plots.
 "*_slopes.csv" - file with slope & y-intercept values.

----
+--

 **Example use:**

-Using file with a index pair for each datafile column:
+Using a file with a index pair for each datafile column:
 ```
 python ./calculate_slopes.py datafile.csv -i datafile_idx.csv
 ```
-Using same index pair for each column:
+Using the same index pair for each column:
 ```
 python ./calculate_slopes.py datafile.csv -i "8,15"
 ```